jackyzha0/treehacks2020-backend/README.md

 Run `chmod +x train.sh` to be able to run the script, then do `./train.sh` to begin training.
 It will take approximately 2 hours to retrain the embeddings.

 #### serving the model
 Run `python server.py` to start a Flask server on `localhost:5000`.
-Hit it with a POST on `/api` with a form response containing a `sentence` and target `word`.
+Hit it with a POST on `/api/wsd` with a form response containing a `sentence` and target `word`.
 First spin-up will take ~10s and any subsequent requests will take around 500ms.

+You can additionally hit `/api/kwd` to get the noun chunks for a given sentence.

 #### docker
 Build the image by doing `docker build -t jzhao2k19/bert-wsd:latest .` Run the image by doing `docker run -p 5000:5000 jzhao2k19/bert-wsd:latest`